Frequently Asked Questions

 I practise integrative counselling, which means I bring together different elements of various specific therapies.
 I take the view that there is no single approach that can treat each person in all situations.

 My core professional training was in psychodynamic and humanistic counselling.
-I have since undertaken training in Cognitive Behaviour Therapy (CBT) and Dynamic Interpersonal Therapy (DIT).
+I have since taken courses in Cognitive Behaviour Therapy (CBT) and Dynamic Interpersonal Therapy (DIT).

 What problems can you help with?